 - Travel health and safety advice

 Many vaccinations require a few weeks to develop protective immunity, and Yellow Fever vaccine must be given more than 10 days prior to departure.
 Schedule your consultation at least 4 weeks prior to departure if possible.

-Travel vaccinations are provided at at no charge for Vanderbilt faculty and staff traveling on Vanderbilt business.
+Travel vaccinations are provided at at no charge for Vanderblt faculty and staff traveling on Vanderbilt business.

 - Your itinerary with the date you will arrive at each destination.

 - Your supervisor's email address.
 You will need to type in your supervisor's email address which will trigger an automated authorization email to them (not needed if scheduling personal travel consultation).

 - Any scheduling preferences for your visit to OHC.